 Jack, the elder of The Brisco brothers, was the first to make his way into sports-entertainment.
 He was a standout amateur wrestler in his home state of Oklahoma, continuing on to an All-American career at Oklahoma State University in the 1960s.
 Shortly after becoming the first Native American to win the NCAA Wrestling Championship in 1965, Jack Brisco made his way into the professional ranks.

 He found success almost immediately, winning the NWA Missouri Junior Heavyweight Championship twice that year.
-That was only the beginning for Brisco, however; he soon went on to compete in Championship Wrestling from Florida, where he would to reach his biggest heights.
+That was only the beginning for Brisco, however; he soon went on to compete in Championship Wrestling from Florida, where he would reach his greatest heights.

 Brisco quickly won several NWA Florida regional championships, and after a brief stint in Japan, he returned in the early 1970s with younger brother Gerald -- whom he had himself trained -- in tow.
 Together, The Brisco Brothers won numerous regional tag team titles in the southeast and Puerto Rico, including more than a dozen reigns as NWA Florida or United States Tag Team Champions.